FREQUENTLY ASKED QUESTIONS

 Isn’t the maxim ‘everything in moderation’ correct when it comes to diet?

 Secondly, what is ‘moderation’?
 How are we to ensure that we are eating in moderation?
 The consumer is bombarded on nearly every aisle of the supermarket by processed foods that are high in pro-inflammatory Omega-6.
 A quick look on the average ingredients list reveals a myriad of unpronounceable additives.
 A stop off at a service station reveals shelf upon shelf of wheat and sugar-laden goods.
 Where is the ‘moderation’ in this?
 The availability and choice of food open to us does not present a picture of ‘moderation’, so is it right to argue that we can sustain a diet based on choosing ‘all things in moderation’?
-Our choices are not choices made from a selection of foods that reflect the adage ‘all things in moderation’, they are made in supermarkets and food outlets where the majority of products are either highly processed or contain artificial additives or harmful ingredients.
+Our choices are not choices made from a selection of foods that reflect the adage ‘all things in moderation’, they are made in supermarkets and food outlets where the majority of products are either highly processed or contain artificial additives or harmful ingredients, packaged and advertised to target consumers in very specific ways.
 Our choices are skewed before we even begin.

-Where is the definitive proof that the Paleo lifestyle can help with the prevention of certain illnesses?
+Where is the definitive proof that an ancestral-based lifestyle can help with the prevention of certain illnesses?

-- We know that lifestyle – and in particular diet – has a profound effect on our health and wellbeing
+- Lifestyle – and in particular diet – has a profound effect on our health and wellbeing

-- We know that there is something fundamentally wrong with the modern lifestyle and diet
+- There is something fundamentally wrong with the modern lifestyle and diet

-- We know that the instances of diseases such as diabetes, Alzheimer’s, and atherosclerosis are increasing
+- The instances of diseases such as diabetes, Alzheimer’s, and atherosclerosis are increasing

-- We know that the dietary advice given over the last few decades has not worked
+- The dietary advice given over the last few decades has not worked

-- We know we are doing something wrong on a scale never before witnessed in our history
+- We are doing something wrong on a scale never before witnessed in our history

 My doctor thinks that this is a load of old rubbish and he’s a qualified medical professional.
 Why is he wrong?